NeilFabiao/Background-Segmentation-Gaussian-Mixture-Models-Deep-Learning/Readme.md

 The Mixture of Gaussian’s or mostly mentioned as Gaussian mixture models is a probabilistic statistical technique that can be used for image segmentation.
 Implementations and improvements of this approach can be seen on the paper by [4] and [5].

+The code present on the repo focuses on GMM and the report looks at the comparison between GMM probabilistic approach and U-Net deep learning approach.

 ### Visualization of Steps ###